 SIFs, SICARs and RAIFs are reserved to well-informed investors only.
 Unregulated AIFs may only be marketed under the AIFMD passport in the EEA to professional investors.
+ELTIFs may be marketed under the AIFMD passport in the EEA solely to professional investors or both retail and professional investors under certain conditions.

 Well-informed investors are institutional investors, professional investors or any other investor that:

-- · has confirmed in writing that it adheres to the status of well-informed investor; and - either invests a minimum of €125,000 in the fund, or obtains an assessment certifying its expertise, experience and knowledge in adequately appraising an investment in the fund, made by: - a credit institution within the meaning of Regulation (EU) No. 575/2013 of the European Parliament and of the Council of 26 June 2013 on prudential requirements for credit institutions and investment firms; - an investment firm within the meaning of MiFID II; - a management company within the meaning of the Undertakings for Collective Investment in Transferable Securities Directive (Directive 2009/65/EC); or - in respect of a RAIF, an AIFM.
+- · has confirmed in writing that it adheres to the status of well-informed investor; and - either invests a minimum of €125,000 in the fund or obtains an assessment certifying its expertise, experience and knowledge in adequately appraising an investment in the fund, made by: - a credit institution within the meaning of Regulation (EU) No. 575/2013 of the European Parliament and of the Council of 26 June 2013 on prudential requirements for credit institutions and investment firms; - · an investment firm within the meaning of MiFID II; - a management company within the meaning of the Undertakings for Collective Investment in Transferable Securities Directive (Directive 2009/65/EC); or - in respect of a RAIF or an AIFM.

-Directors and other persons who are involved in the management of the fund do not need to qualify as 'well-informed' to invest in the fund.
+Directors and other persons who are involved in the management of the fund do not need to qualify as well-informed to invest in the fund.

-Professional investors within the meaning of the AIFMD are investors considered to be professional clients (or eligible, upon request, to be treated as such) within the meaning of Annex II of MiFID.
+Professional investors within the meaning of the AIFMD or the ELTIF Regulation are investors who are professional clients (or eligible, upon request, to be treated as such) within the meaning of Annex II of MiFID.